 NATIONAL QUILTING DAY

 A quilt is a layer of batting or stuffing between two layers of pieced together fabric.
-Early American quilts were the result of patched together pieces of worn out blankets and clothing.
+Early American quilts were the result of patched together pieces of worn-out blankets and clothing.
 Since they had to weave their own fabrics, there was little time for creative piecing together of colorful, artful patterns.
 These items were purely functional.

 By the mid 18th century Americans were making elaborate quilts designed to be handed down from mother to daughter, often pieced together from salvaged pieces of clothing and other bedding.

-HOW TO OBSERVE
+HOW TO OBSERVE #NationalQuiltingDay

+Attend a quilt fair.
+You might find the next family heirloom.
 Buy a homemade quilt or make one yourself.
 Use #NationalQuiltingDay to post on social media.

 At the 22nd annual show of the National Quilting Association in Lincoln, Nebraska in June of 1991, a resolution was passed and National Quilting Day was started.

-There are over 1,200 national days.
+There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!

 21 March 2020

 20 March 2021

 19 March 2022

 18 March 2023